shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/disable-a-user.md

 ---
 title: Disable a User
-description: If you have administrative permissions, you can disable user accounts to prevent previously active users from logging in to yield analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The articles explains that if you have administrative permissions, you can disable user accounts to prevent previously active users from logging in to yield analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---